Motion of slightly compressible fluids in a bounded domain. II: Introduction

-This paper is a continuation of \cite{E4} in which we prove the statements that were announced but not proven there.
-In that paper we studied the initial value problem for the motion of inviscid fluids in a bounded domain.
-We looked at both compressible and incompressible fluids and showed that the flow of the former is close to that of the latter if the compressibility is low.
-We announced but did not prove that for compressible fluids the fluid density has one more spatial derivative than the velocity.
-This fact is curious because as it is well known the fluid density and velocity together satisfy a quasilinear symmetric hyperbolic system and thus one would not expect either to be smoother than the other.
+In \cite{E4} we announced but did not prove that for compressible fluids the fluid density has one more spatial derivative than the velocity.
+This fact is curious because as is well known the fluid density and velocity together satisfy a quasilinear symmetric hyperbolic system and thus one would not expect either to be smoother than the other.
 Furthermore, as a consequence of the extra smoothness we find that the solution of the system, when expressed in Lagrangian coordinates is differentiably dependent on the initial data.
 This is unexpected because for quasilinear systems the dependence is usually continuous, but not differentiable.
-See for example \cite{K2}.
+See for example \cite{K2}, and section \ref{review}.

 We note that in a previous paper \cite{E2} similar results were proven for fluid motions which are periodic in space, but here we prove them in a domain with boundary.
 The boundary case is more difficult because it involves more complicated estimates (cf. section \ref{estimates}), but it is also more important because most fluid problems do involve boundaries.
 Furthermore, our proof is more direct than of \cite{E2} in that it avoids operator theoretic methods.